0script/0scriptblog/content/post/step-by-step-guide-to-build-virtual-lab.md

     Name      State      Autostart   Persistent
     ----------------------------------------------
     default   inactive   no          yes
-    private   inactive   no          yes # ignore this line
     ```
     * If this command do not show you any interface you can load the libvirt default network interface with the followint :
     ```shell